Skip to main content

 CCK Law: Our Vital Role in Veterans Law

-- Levels L through O list specific conditions and combinations of conditions that qualify a veteran to receive SMC.
+• Levels L through O list specific conditions and combinations of conditions that qualify a veteran to receive SMC.
 Level L contains the least severe of these conditions (and therefore, the lowest SMC rates) and Level O contains the most severe (and the highest SMC rates).
+Level L also provides the lowest level of “Aid & Attendance” benefits for veterans who require assistance with certain activities of daily living.

-- Level S provides for veterans who cannot leave the house.
-Level R provides for veterans who need daily aid and attendance from another person.
+• Level R(1) and R(2) provide for veterans who need daily aid and attendance from another person.

 All Special Monthly Compensation rates are given instead of the standard VA Disability Compensation rates, except for Level K. Level K is given in addition to your standard disability pay.